 Parsley and gout: Parsley was first used as a medicinal herb before it was ever used for food.
 It can help to boost your immune system, strengthen your bones, repair damage to your nerves, improve your eyesight, and encourage rapid blood clotting.
-But how good is it for gout?
-Read on to find out…
+But is it good for gout?

 Parsley And Gout

-Parsley is one such herb.
-The more that you know about parsley and gout, the better able you’ll be to decide whether or not to increase your consumption of this popular herb to help combat your condition…
+But, today, we’re going to take a look at medicinal plants, in particular parsley.
+The more you know about parsley and gout, the better able you’ll be to decide whether or not to take this popular herb to help combat your condition…

 Parsley has been eaten for more than 20 centuries and is native to the Mediterranean region.
 In fact, it was first used as a medicinal herb before it was used for food.
-It’s related to carrots and is most commonly found as one of two varieties; the more common curly parsley and the flat-leafed parsley.
+It’s part of the carrot family and is most commonly found as one of two varieties; the more common curly parsley and the flat-leafed parsley.

 Here’s Wikipedia’s more detailed description: